 Applications for registration are taken year around.
-Parents may pick up a registration packet from a CDC receptionist.
+Parents may register online at www.mpisd.net/cdc.
 An appointment will be scheduled with each parent to complete the enrollment process.
 The registration process must be completed before child is considered for enrollment.
-In order to be eligible, the child must be: between the ages of zero to five before September 1st, reside in Titus County, be income eligible, have limited English, child of active military or have a diagnosed disability, or be seeking enrollment in the tuition- based program.
+In order to be eligible, the child must be: between the ages of zero to five before September 1st, reside in Titus County, be income eligible, have limited English, child of active military or have a diagnosed disability.